PDF Accessibility Services

 What is PDF Remediation?

-PDF remediation for accessibility standards such as the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act is a process of converting documents created in Portable Document Format (PDF) into accessible digital formats that are compliant with these laws.
+PDF remediation is the process of transforming documents formatted in Portable Document Format (PDF) into accessible digital documents that adhere to accessibility standards such as ADA and Section 508.
 This process involves an analysis of PDFs to identify any barriers that may prevent users with disabilities from accessing content, as well as developing strategies to reduce or remove those barriers.

 • Making modifications to the document’s structure

-• Changing its layout
+• Changing its layout for a smoother reading experience

 • Adding alternative text descriptions for images

-• Adding tags to headings and lists
+• Implementing PDF tagging for headings and lists

-• Ensuring tables are properly structured
+• Ensuring tables are properly tagged and structured

 • Including captions for videos, and other adjustments as necessary